LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 An alternative is to represent the character expression as a nondeterministic finite state automation.
 Let's break that name down:
 - automation: a sort of machine/program.
 I find the term archaic but it does come from a time before computers.
 - finite state: there is a countable number of states.
-This is opposed to infinite or continuous states, such gradients with measurements in nature, or states which depend on such a large combination of elements that they are for practical purposes uncountable.
+This is opposed to infinite or continuous states, such as measurements with gradients in nature, or states which depend on such a large combination of elements that they are for practical purposes uncountable.
 - nondeterministic: given a state, it cannot always be determined what the previous state was.
-Actually, that is a minor problem here because once we have a match, we cannot work backwards to reconstruct it.
-So we have to keep track of the states on the forward pass.
+Actually, that is a minor problem here because we do want to know how many times we have passed through each state, not just the current state.
+But we can store this information outside of the NFA.

-The finite state automata is composed of states _S_ which transition in one of the following ways:
+The NFA is composed of states _S_ which transition in one of the following ways:
 <figure class="post-figure">
 <img class="img-80"
     src="/assets/posts/nonograms/symbols.png"